KxSystems/docs/docs/ref/lesser.md

 ---
 title: Lesser, and | Reference | kdb+ and q documentation
 description: Lesser is a q operator that returns the lesser of its arguments. and is a q keyword that performs a logical AND.
 author: Stephen Taylor
-keywords: and, kdb+, lesser of, logic, minimum, q
 ---
 # `&` Lesser, `and`